nxp-imx/imx-sm/sm/doc/arch.md

 Physical Architecture {#PHY_ARCH}
 =====================

-This section describes the physical architecture of the SM firmware.
+This section describes the physical architecture of the SM application.
 The following figure shows all the hardware elements that the SM configures or makes use of.
 The TRDC is configured to restrict access to these IP to the CM33.